MACHINE CT174 SILICASILICON RENDER 1.0mm

 Property Value

-Binder Type Silicate-silicone hybrid (water dispersion of synthetic resins with mineral and pigment fillers)
+Binder type Silicate-silicone hybrid (water dispersion of synthetic resins, mineral and pigment fillers)

 Density 1.9 kg/dm³

-Shelf Life 12 months in original sealed packaging, dry cool conditions, protected from frost and direct sunlight
+Shelf life 12 months in original sealed packaging, dry cool conditions, protected from frost and direct sun

 How to Apply CT174 Machine 1.0 mm — Substrates, Priming, Equipment

-CT174 Machine integrates into the Ceresit Ceretherm ETICS build-up as the decorative finish layer, bonding to a fully cured reinforced basecoat that has been primed with Ceresit CT 16 quartz primer at least 24 hours before rendering.
-Prime the cured basecoat with a quartz primer from the exterior render primers range — specifically CT 16 to match the certified Ceretherm system — and embed 150 g/m² fibreglass mesh in the basecoat layer to create the stable, crack-resistant substrate this fine-grain finish is designed to sit on.
-These two companion products are typically ordered alongside the render to complete the system from insulation board through to decorative top coat.
+CT174 Machine integrates into the Ceresit Ceretherm ETICS build-up as the decorative finish layer, bonding to a fully cured reinforced basecoat primed with Ceresit CT 16 quartz primer at least 24 hours before rendering.
+Prime the cured basecoat with a quartz primer from the exterior render primers range, specifically CT 16 to match the certified Ceretherm system, and embed 150 g/m² fibreglass mesh in the basecoat to create the stable, crack-resistant substrate this fine-grain finish is designed to sit on.
+These two companions are typically ordered alongside the render to complete the system.

-• Compatible Insulation Types: Certified finish over graphite EPS boards, standard white EPS, mineral wool slabs, and XPS boards within ETICS assemblies — covering new-build facades, retrofit solid-wall insulation, and over-cladding projects across UK climate zones.
+• Compatible insulation: certified finish over graphite EPS, standard white EPS, mineral wool, and XPS within ETICS assemblies, covering new-build, retrofit, and over-cladding projects across UK climate zones.

-• Substrate Versatility: Works best on reinforced basecoats made with Ceresit CT 85, ZU, CT 190, CT 100, or CT 87 adhesives over masonry, concrete, and existing well-bonded mineral renders — provided the surface is clean, dry, structurally sound, and primed with CT 16.
+• Substrate versatility: works best on reinforced basecoats made with Ceresit CT 85, ZU, CT 190, CT 100, or CT 87 over masonry, concrete, and well-bonded mineral renders, provided the surface is clean, dry, sound, and primed with CT 16.

-• Machine Equipment Compatibility: Formulated for professional rendering units including PFT G4, SPG Baumaschinen PG 20, and Wagner PC 830, with a recommended minimum operating pressure of 2 bar and a nozzle aperture of ≥6 mm — always run a test panel on a spare board to calibrate consistency, flow rate, and pressure before committing to the facade.
+• Machine compatibility: formulated for PFT G4, SPG Baumaschinen PG 20, and Wagner PC 830 at a minimum 2 bar and a ≥ 6 mm nozzle; always run a test panel to calibrate consistency, flow rate, and pressure before committing to the facade.

-• Weather Window: Schedule application when air and substrate temperatures sit between +5 °C and +30 °C with humidity below 80%, and protect from direct strong sun, driving rain, and wind for at least 24 hours after spraying.
+• Weather window: apply when air and substrate sit between +5 °C and +30 °C with humidity below 80 %, and protect from strong sun, driving rain, and wind for at least 24 hours after spraying.

-For the full step-by-step method covering tools, technique, and finishing sequence, the thin-coat render application step-by-step guide covers the complete process for UK walls, and the seasonal application timing guide covers weather-management protocols throughout the UK calendar year.
+For the full method covering tools and finishing sequence, the thin-coat render application step-by-step guide covers the complete process for UK walls, and the seasonal application timing guide covers weather management across the calendar year.

 Installation Notes — Mixing, Spraying, Drying

-Getting the preparation and machine calibration right at the start of each project day is the single step that determines the quality of your finished CT174 Machine facade.
-Stir the full tub contents with a low-speed mechanical mixer until the consistency is uniform, then adjust with up to 2% clean water to suit your machine's flow characteristics.
-Run a sample spray on a spare board to calibrate nozzle delivery rate and operating pressure before committing to the elevation — this five-minute step protects hours of work on every bay.
+Getting preparation and machine calibration right at the start of each day is the single step that decides the quality of a finished CT174 Machine facade.
+Stir the full tub with a low-speed mechanical mixer until uniform, then adjust with up to 2 % clean water to suit your machine's flow characteristics.
+Run a sample spray on a spare board to calibrate nozzle delivery and operating pressure before committing to the elevation; this five-minute step protects hours of work on every bay.

-• Spray Technique: Hold the nozzle vertically at approximately 40–60 cm from the wall and apply in two passes using circular motion — or one horizontal pass followed by one vertical, wet-on-wet — until the full 1.0 mm grain thickness is achieved with complete, even coverage.
+• Spray technique: hold the nozzle vertically at approximately 40–60 cm from the wall and apply in two passes using circular motion, or one horizontal then one vertical pass wet-on-wet, until the full 1.0 mm grain thickness is achieved with even coverage.

-• Open Time Awareness: The 15-minute open time means texturing needs to happen immediately behind the spray pass; on wider elevations a second operative with a plastic float working no more than two metres behind the nozzle closes the surface before the silicate binder begins to firm.
+• Open-time awareness: the 15-minute open time means texturing must happen immediately behind the spray pass, so on wider elevations a second operative with a plastic float no more than two metres behind the nozzle closes the surface before the silicate binder firms.

-• Seamless Elevations: Complete each elevation face in a single continuous operation rather than stopping and restarting — this eliminates the visible join lines that become apparent in raking light once the render cures.
+• Seamless elevations: complete each elevation face in a single continuous operation to eliminate the visible join lines that appear in raking light once the render cures.

-• Drying Schedule: Surface reaches rain resistance approximately 24 hours after application under standard conditions (+20 °C, 50% RH); protect from rain, frost, and direct strong sun during this initial cure window.
+• Drying schedule: the surface reaches rain resistance approximately 24 hours after application at +20 °C and 50 % RH; protect from rain, frost, and strong sun during this window.

-For comparing spray application against hand trowelling on similar projects, the machine vs hand-applied render comparison covers equipment setup, crew coordination, productivity rates, and the full technique trade-offs for contractors weighing their options on large-scale projects.
+For weighing spray against hand trowelling on similar projects, the machine vs hand-applied render comparison covers equipment setup, crew coordination, productivity rates, and the full technique trade-offs.

 Pro Tips From UK Installers Using CT174 Machine 1.0 mm

-• Run a 1 m² test panel every morning: The 1.0 mm grain is noticeably more sensitive to consistency changes than the 1.5 mm variant, so spending five minutes calibrating machine pressure and water addition at the start of each shift saves hours of rework on a full elevation.
+• Run a 1 m² test panel every morning: the 1.0 mm grain is noticeably more sensitive to consistency changes than the 1.5 mm variant, so five minutes calibrating machine pressure and water addition at the start of each shift saves hours of rework.

-• One surface, one batch number: Mineral pigments can shift slightly between production runs, and on a large smooth facade the difference becomes visible in raking light.
-Check container batch numbers before opening and group identical batches per elevation.
+• One surface, one batch number: mineral pigments can shift slightly between production runs, and on a large smooth facade the difference shows in raking light, so check batch numbers before opening and group identical batches per elevation.

-• Budget at 1.5 kg/m² plus 5–10% wastage: Use the render coverage calculator to build the full materials list before ordering — equipment priming, hose clearance, and edge detailing all consume material beyond the wall surface area.
+• Budget at 1.5 kg/m² plus 5–10 % wastage: use the render coverage calculator to build the materials list, since equipment priming, hose clearance, and edge detailing all consume material beyond the wall surface.

-• Plan ETICS cure times into the programme: Adhesive cure (3 days), basecoat plus mesh cure (3 days), CT 16 primer cure (24 hours), then spray — adding the full week into the programme up front avoids the temptation to compress curing windows under weather pressure on commercial timelines.
+• Plan ETICS cure times into the programme: adhesive (3 days), basecoat and mesh (3 days), CT 16 primer (24 hours), then spray — adding the full week up front avoids compressing curing windows under weather pressure on commercial timelines.

 Is CT174 Machine 1.0 mm Right for Your Project?

-• Yes — for large-scale spray-applied commercial facades: CT174 Machine is the right choice when you are a professional rendering contractor with calibrated spray equipment covering large commercial or multi-block residential elevations, with V2 vapour permeability, W3 water resistance, 0.6 MPa adhesion, and certified integration into five Ceretherm ETICS systems — ideal for new-build housing schemes, commercial facades above 100 m², and over-cladding projects where coverage rate and texture uniformity matter most.
+• Yes — for large-scale spray-applied commercial facades: CT174 Machine is the right choice for a professional contractor with calibrated spray equipment covering large commercial or multi-block residential elevations, with V2 permeability, W3 water resistance, 0.6 MPa adhesion, and certified integration into five Ceretherm ETICS systems — ideal for new-build housing schemes, commercial facades above 100 m², and over-cladding where coverage rate and texture uniformity matter most.

 • Need a coarser grain for hand or mixed application?
-The CT174 1.5 mm silicate-silicone render in the same hybrid range offers a versatile stone texture suitable for both trowel and machine application at approximately 2.5 kg/m², covering around 10 m² per tub — a better fit for smaller domestic elevations, mixed-method projects, or sites where the higher V1 vapour permeability is the priority.
+The CT174 1.5 mm silicate-silicone render in the same hybrid range offers a versatile stone texture for both trowel and machine at approximately 2.5 kg/m², covering around 10 m² per tub, with the higher V1 vapour permeability — a better fit for smaller domestic elevations and mixed-method projects.

 • Looking for a pure silicone or BBA-certified system?
-The Atlas Silicone Render and Atlas Gemini RS systems within the premium silicone render collection offer pure silicone hydrophobicity and third-party BBA certification for standard EWI retrofits and new builds — with extended open times of 30+ minutes that suit solo renderers and complex detailing.
+The Atlas Silicone Render and Atlas Gemini RS systems within the premium silicone render collection offer pure silicone hydrophobicity and third-party BBA certification with extended open times that suit solo renderers and complex detailing.

 FAQ — CT174 Machine 1.0 mm Coverage, Compatibility, Ordering